PMCC-BioinformaticsCore/janis/README.md

 Janis is structured into components:

-- `core` - contains classes and functions to assist in the workflow building
+- [`core`](https://github.com/PMCC-BioinformaticsCore/janis-core) - contains classes and functions to assist in the workflow building.
-    - `bioinformatics`
-    - `unix`
+    - [`bioinformatics`](https://github.com/PMCC-BioinformaticsCore/janis-bioinformatics) - has bioinformatics tools and data types (`import janis.bioinformatics
+`)
+    - [`unix`](https://github.com/PMCC-BioinformaticsCore/janis-unix) - Installed by default (`import janis.unix`)
-- `runner` - An assistant to run Janis workflows using different workflow engines with common semantics.
+- [`runner`](https://github.com/PMCC-BioinformaticsCore/janis-runner) - An assistant to run Janis workflows using different workflow engines with common semantics.

 This repository manages the dependencies for installation and drives the documentation.